 The first two are attached to the I2C bus while the last is attached to the SPI bus.
 I designed the board layout using the Eagle PCB layout tool in the Fall of 2012.
 I even ordered some bare PCBs at the time, but I didn’t have the time /equipment to populate the board.
 So I put it on the back burner and conveniently forgot about it.
 The emergence of many other I/O expansion boards such as the awesome Gertboard and Piface further reduced my incentive to continue with this project.

 Recently however I decided to revive this project…..at the very least as a PCB layout design & soldering exercise.
 So I dug out the PCBs & populated them with the necessary parts and did some pre-eliminary testing.
 So far everything seems to be functional (all power connections are fine, the “i2cdetect” also detects the device addresses of all i2c devices) but I’ve yet to run any major programs on it.
-I will be posting updates on this in the next couple of weeks.
-I will also post code examples for interfacing the PCA9685 chip with the Raspberry Pi.

 One of my main objectives for this I/O expansion board was to make it as low cost as possible to manufacture…..perhaps under $15 if mass produced.
 The three chips chosen cost about $1-2 each in unit quantities and are sure to cost significantly less in larger quantities.